The Tracking Tapered Gridded Estimator for the 21-cm power spectrum from MWA drift scan observations II: The Missing Frequency Channels: Effect of the Flagged Channels on MWA data

 \section{Effect of the Flagged Channels on MWA data}

 The present observation covers a frequency bandwidth of $B_{\rm bw} = 30.72$ MHz, with $N_c = 768$ channels of resolution $\dnu_c=40 \, {\rm kHz}$.
 The band is further divided into 24 coarse bands, each containing 32 channels that span $1.28 \, {\rm MHz}$.
 The first four, last four, and the central channel of each coarse band are flagged.
 This introduces a periodic pattern of flagged channels in the MWA data.
 In addition, several other channels may be flagged to avoid RFI or for various other reasons.
 In this section, we analyze the impact of flagged channels on power spectrum estimation.
-As mentioned earlier, the entire analysis in this section is restricted to a single grid point $g$, which corresponds to $\ell = 142$.
+Note that the entire analyses of Sections~\ref{sec:mwaflag}, ~\ref{sec:simflag} and ~\ref{sec:SCF} are restricted to a single grid point $g$, which corresponds to $\ell = 142$.
+However, we omit the subscript $g$ in $\ell_g$ in these sections to simplify the notation.

 Figure~\ref{fig:mwa-maps1} shows the MAPS $C_{\ell}(\nu_a,\nu_b)$ for the MWA data.
 Note the pattern of missing estimates due to the periodic pattern of flagged channels.
 Although there are many pairs of frequency channels $(\nu_a,\nu_b)$ that are missing, we do not have any missing $C_{\ell}(\Delta \nu)$ within the allowed range of $\Delta \nu$ values.
 To analyze this better, it is useful to introduce the variables